A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Review of Matrix Algorithms

 where the skeleton matrix $\mat{K}(\overline{\tau},:)$ contains $r$ skeleton rows indexed by $\overline{\tau} \subseteq \tau$ and the interpolation matrix $\mat{U}$ has bounded entries.
 The row ID can be simply computed by the column ID of $\mat{K}^T$.
 Combining the column and row ID in \cref{eqn:col-ID} and \cref{eqn:row-ID} gives

 It is straightforward to note that the memory and CPU complexities of ID scale as $O(nr)$ and $O(n^2r)$, respectively.
 The CPU complexity can be reduced to $O(nr^2)$ when properly selected proxy rows in \cref{eqn:col-ID} and columns in \cref{eqn:row-ID} are used in the rank-revealing QR.
 Common strategies of choosing proxy rows/columns (henceforth called \textit{proxy index} strategies) for integral operators include evenly spaced or uniform random samples, and more generally the use of Chebyshev nodes and proxy surfaces (where new rows $K(\overline{x},y^j)$ other than original rows of $\mat{K}$ are used with $\overline{x}$ denoting the proxies).
-However, for large OIOs, the rank $r$ depends on the size $n$ of the matrix; consequently, ID is not an efficient compression algorithm.
+However, for large OIOs \ylrev{(e.g., Green's functions of high-frequency wave equations discretized with a small number of points per wavelength)}, the rank $r$ depends on the size $n$ of the matrix; consequently, ID is not an efficient compression algorithm.
 Next, we review the matrix butterfly algorithm capable of achieving quasi-linear memory and CPU complexities for OIOs.